Overview of easy actions you can take right now

 Paper Petitions

-Paper Petitions are more work than electronic ones, BUT ARE WAY MORE EFFECTIVE.
+Paper Petitions are more work than electronic ones, BUT ARE MORE EFFECTIVE.
 If you present a paper petition to an MP with just 30 signatures, you can ask them to present your petition in the House of Commons.
 We have had many of these presented by MPs in Parliament.
 This is a concrete way for elected officials to measure public interest in a BIG.
 We have paper petitions that are ready for you to use.